hwstar/8-zone-sensor-panel/README.md

 * 3 status LED's show AC power state, siren state, and ESP32 heartbeat
 * TVS diodes on all sensor inputs, power, and other external connectors.
 * On-board TMP102 Temperature sensor.
+* I2C bus repeater on external zone connector.
 * Monitoring of battery, auxilliary, and siren voltages using the ESP32 ADC.
 * PTC fuse protection on the Battery, Auxillary Power and Siren outputs.

-This hardware will be for sale on Tindie when it has been fully tested.
-It is primarily designed to work with [ESPHome](https://github.com/esphome/esphome) firmware version 2023.8.1 or later.
+The hardware is for sale on [Tindie](https://www.tindie.com/products/home-control-labs/8-zone-sensor-panel-for-esphome/) It is primarily designed to work with [ESPHome](https://github.com/esphome/esphome) firmware version 2023.8.1 or later.

 ## Disclaimer